Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/01-genomics-with-R-&-bioconductor-I.md

 #### Manipulating *GRanges* objects

-*GRanges* objects can be indexed similar to regular objects in R, their intervals can be manipulating using the same functions introduced above for *IRanges* objects, and queried/manipulated using additional method functions available in the GenomicRanges package.
+*GRanges* objects can be indexed similar to regular objects in R, their intervals can be manipulated using the same functions introduced above for *IRanges* objects, and queried/manipulated using additional method functions available in the GenomicRanges package.

 ```r
 # index GRange object for specific elements